OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-02.md

 Therefore, remember that formerly you, the Gentiles in the flesh, who are called “the uncircumcised” by those who call themselves “the circumcised” (which is done in the body by human hands)—

 ## Ephesians 2:12
-remember that you were at that time separated from Christ, alienated from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
+remember that you were at that time distanced from Christ, excluded from the commonwealth of Israel, and unfamiliar with the covenants of promise, without hope and without God in the world.

 ## Ephesians 2:13
 But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.